mikbe/hashmodel/README.markdown

 ## Version History

-0.3.0.beta2 - 2011.01.09
+0.3.0.beta4 - 2011.01.09

-* Changed name for require to mirror name of app (require 'hashmodel' instead of confusing require 'hash_model')
 * HashModel\#where searches can now use symbols instead of @variables (you can still use @ if you want).
 e.g. hash_model.where{:x == "x" && :y == "y"} instead of the less natural hash_model.where{@x == "x" && @y == "y"}
 * Converted the HashModel filter from a proc to a string so it can be viewed and allows the above behavior.
+* Changed name for require to mirror name of app (require 'hashmodel' instead of confusing require 'hash_model')
+* Added flatten to accessors (to\_s, to\_a, to\_ary) so they'll return flattened data if called without anything else happening first.
+* Fixed design flaw that didn't allow arrays of arrays to be used as values or arrays as searches.
 * Removed Jeweler and converted to Bundler gem building.
 * Added usage instructions.
 * To do: Refactor some ugly code

 0.2.0 - 2011.01.08